18F/product-guide/pages/what-is-a-product-lead.md

 **Project manager.** Maintain the schedule and estimate resource and budget needs.
 There are no standard project management tools for product managers; you can use software on [the approved list](https://hub.18f.gov/private/tools/), spreadsheets, etc. [#teamops](https://18f.slack.com/messages/teamops) also has a number of resources available to you.
 It’s really about finding what works for you and the team.
 Continuously think about:

 -   Do we have enough of the right kind of skills on the team?
-Coordinate with development and design directors on team resources.
+Coordinate with development and design directors on team staffing.
 -   Are project risks being tracked and mitigated?
 -   Do the team members know what is expected of them, and can they deliver?